alexa-labs/skill-workshop-smart-city/Module 1 - Hello Vegas!/README.md

 ```
 6. **Enable Logging:** Before we test our skill, let's add one more functionality that will help us debug our code in the following modules.
 We will add a custom logging function called debugLog that we can turn on/off at our discretion.

 Add the debug flag on the line following the import of the ASK SDK.
+Paste the code below just under  `const Alexa = require('ask-sdk-core');` at the top of the file
 ```js
 const Alexa = require('ask-sdk-core');
 var debugMode = true; // <-- add this line